Business Operating Grants

 3

-The MCRC Administrator is available to help answer your questions ONLY AFTER you have attended a live or on-demand information session.
-Please click here to schedule an appointment.
+The MCRC Administrator is available to help answer your questions ONLY AFTER you have attended a live information session.
+Reach out via email at rebecca@middlesexchamber.com.

-*Applications will be reviewed by a panel of MCRC Commissioners and experts from the community.
-The MCRC Administrator will not be making the decisions on who receives grants.
+*Applications will be reviewed by a panel of MCRC Commissioners and community experts.
+The MCRC Administrator will not decide who receives grants.

 L